NativeScript/docs-v7/docs/runtimes/android/how-to/debug-android-runtime.md

 ![Run In Debug](hit-debug.png)

-> When you run the project in debug, you should see in the `Gradle Console`(bottom right) the Android Runtime being built.
+> When you run the project in debug, you should see the Android Runtime build log in the Gradle Console(bottom right).

 ### 2. How to debug both Java and the C++ part of the runtime